 I call my blog a journey, and what better way to share the journey than to tell you the story and help you write your own.
-This is why I place such an importance on the journaling process.
+This is why I place such an importance on the journaling for entrepreneurs process.
 Every person taking a journey needs to keep a travel log to help them see where they have been and where they hope to go.

 So what do I want to offer you?